Ilie-Ioan/C--Learning/README.md

 ### Pointers and Memory Management
 I've also learned about pointers and how to use them for dynamic memory allocation, allowing efficient management of resources in C++.
 Understanding pointers has provided insight into how data is managed at a low level and how to avoid memory leaks using smart pointers.

+### Friend Functions and Friend Class
+I've  discovered **friend functions** and **friend classes**, which allow external functions or other classes to access the private and protected members of a class, breaking the encapsulation under certain circumstances.

 ### ATM System Project
 As part of the learning process, I developed a basic **ATM system** that includes the following features:
 - **Withdraw Money**: Users can withdraw money from their balance.